Azure/aks-engine/docs/topics/README.md

 **Azure Stack**

-Next using AKS engine in Azure there are some specific considerations for Azure Stack:
+Next using AKS Engine in Azure there are some specific considerations for Azure Stack:

 - [Azure Stack](azure-stack.md)
 - [Proxy Servers](proxy-servers.md)